The following are exempt from license requirements:

 The following nonresidents can hunt with a resident license:

 - A nonresident younger than 18 years old may hunt, trap or fish with a resident license if a parent, grandparent or legal guardian is an Indiana resident.

 - Nonresident military personnel on active duty and stationed in Indiana may hunt or fish with a resident license.

-Nonresident owners of Indiana farmland (and their spouse and children who reside with the nonresident) may hunt, fish or trap on the farmland the nonresident owns without a license only if the following conditions are met:
+Indiana allows non-resident landowners, including their spouse and children living with them, to hunt, fish or trap on their own farmland in Indiana without a hunting license only if the following conditions are met:

 - The nonresident’s state allows the same exemption for the same species for Indiana residents who own farmland in that state*;